• English

 A front wall prolapse or prolapsed bladder (cystocele) is a common condition where the bladder droops or drops from its position as it is no longer supported by the pelvic floor muscles.
 As the organ prolapses it begins to push into the front wall of the vagina, causing a noticeable and often painful bulge.
 To read more about bladder prolapses, visit the Types of Prolapse page.

-You will be a good candidate for a pelvic prolapse bladder surgery if you:
+You may be a suitable candidate for prolapsed bladder surgery if:

-• do not wish to try a vaginal pessary or have not had success with a vaginal pessary
+• you do not wish to use a vaginal pessary or have not found pessaries comfortable or effective

 What is the Best Surgery for Prolapsed Bladder?